Ross Hunter (politician)

-Ross A. Hunter (born September 15, 1961) is a Democratic Party politician.
-He served in the Washington House of Representatives, representing the 48th legislative district from 2003 to 2015.
+Ross A. Hunter (born September 15, 1961) is an American politician.
+A member of the Democratic Party, he served in the Washington House of Representatives, representing the 48th district from 2003 to 2015.

 Political career

 Hunter was elected to the Washington House of Representatives in 2002, representing the 48th legislative district as a Democrat.
 He served as the chairman of the House Appropriations Committee, where he oversaw the drafting of the state's bi-annual operating budget, and was a member of the Washington State Economic Revenue Forecast Council.